 We quickly discovered that we didn’t want to keep playing the same games over and over, so we’ve made it a point of adding a new game to our library each Christmas.
 We also learned our library offers board games for checking out – so crazy!
 We’ve yet to try the opportunity because we are a little worried about losing pieces, but we are planning on giving it a chance so we can try out games like Catan or Ticket to Ride before we invest our own money in one.

-Add these awesome family games to your collection today
+The best family games to add to your collection

 The four other siblings bought this version for Parker for Christmas one year and it quickly shot to the top of the boy’s list.
 It’s a twist on the classic Monopoly game by using Nintendo characters and properties, but that’s not all!
 There’s no paper money, just coins.
 Each character also has special skills and power ups that happen based on the roll of the dice.
 Every time someone passes GO a boss battle starts and each player can take a chance to beat the boss with a roll of the die.